cert-manager/website/content/en/docs/usage/kube-csr.md

 - `experimental.cert-manager.io/private-key-secret-name`: **Set by the
     requester**.
 Required only for the SelfSigned signer.
-Used to reference a Secret which contains the PEM encoded private key of the requesters X.509 certificate signing request at key `tls.key`.
-Used to sign the requesters request.
+Used to reference a Secret which contains the PEM encoded private key of the requester's X.509 certificate signing request at key `tls.key`.
+Used to sign the requester's request.

 - `venafi.experimental.cert-manager.io/custom-fields`: **Set by the
     requester**.
 Optional for only the Venafi signer.
 Used for adding custom fields to the Venafi request.
-This will only work with Venafi TPP v19.3 and higher.
+This will only work with Venafi TPP `v19.3` and higher.
 The value is a JSON array with objects containing the name and value keys, for example:
     ```
     venafi.experimental.cert-manager.io/custom-fields: |-
       [